-When the planner gets a new goal, it attempts to perform a partial replan from the end of the committed path.
+When the planner gets a new goal from the person tracking module, it attempts to perform a partial replan from the end of the committed path.
 A partial replan is also triggered if a potential collision is detected along the uncommitted path.